 Variable signs and symptoms of spinal stenosis may include:

-- Pain – Characteristics of pain differ among individuals.
+Pain – Characteristics of pain differ among individuals.
 Some may find a dull or an electric-like pain while others may feel more like a pins-and-needles sensation.
-The pain is mostly radiating to distant sites depending on the level of spine affected.
+The pain is mostly radiating to distant sites depending on the level of the spine affected.
 If the cervical spine is affected the pain may start at the neck and radiate to the hands.
 When the lumbar spine is affected the pain may arise in the lower back and extend to the legs.

-- Numbness – While pain is common, some individuals may also feel numbness in the affected area and distant sites.
+Numbness – While pain is common, some individuals may also feel numbness in the affected area and distant sites.